Operational Risk:

 Scrutiny Score: NS / 100

 This indicator is not assigned a score in the GDI.
-There is no law which guides or prohibits the use of PMCs.
+No private contractors in the military.
+There is no legal framework covering the employment…

 Explore